PnS2019/pns2019.github.com/session_04.md

 ---

-__Random Flipping__ is usually applied on each image during the training.
+__Random Flipping__ is usually applied on each image during training.
 The image can be translated into one of the four forms presented in the above left image randomly and independently.
 Note that for certain applications, one of vertical flipping or horizontal flipping might be disabled, e.g., for object segmentation in autonomous driving, it does not make sense to apply vertical flipping.

 __Random Shifting__ randomly shifts the image for some predefined distance along one of the 9 directions: left ($$\leftarrow$$), right ($$\rightarrow$$), up ($$\uparrow$$), down ($$\downarrow$$), up-left ($$\nwarrow$$), up-right ($$\nearrow$$), down-left ($$\swarrow$$), down-right ($$\searrow$$), and still ($$\cdot$$) in the training phase (the above image at the right).
 This predefined distance is usually quantified in pixels.